eplanner/pdsnd_github/README.md

 ### Description
 Using Python to analyze the Bikeshare Data, building an interactive environment where a user can choose the data and filter for a dataset to analyze

+### Course Program
+Programming for Data Science with Python Nanodegree Program

 ### Files used
 bikeshare_project.py